Tyler799/Morrowind-2020/Morrowind_2019.md

 * [HD Intro Cinematic - English](http://www.nexusmods.com/morrowind/mods/39329/) - Make sure to pick the right one for your resolution, and only get this if you picked the proper option in MCP.
 To install, you need to rename the movie file to `mw_intro.bik` after installing it via MO2.
 * [Morrowind Bethesda Logo HD Makeover](http://www.nexusmods.com/morrowind/mods/42352/) - If you have 'skip intro movie' turned on in MGE XE, there's no point to downloading this.
 In order to install, you'll need to make a folder called `Video` and drop the `bethesda logo.bik` file into it.
+* No references to other ingame video replacement yet.

 ### Splash Screen Replacers